Data Filtering

 Autofilter with Aspose.Cells for JavaScript via C++

-Aspose.Cells provides a class, Workbook that represents an Excel file.
+Aspose.Cells provides the Workbook class that represents an Excel file.
 The Workbook class contains a Worksheets collection that allows access to each worksheet in the Excel file.

 A worksheet is represented by the Worksheet class.
 The Worksheet class provides a wide range of properties and methods to manage worksheets.
 To create an autofilter, use the AutoFilter property of the Worksheet class.
 The AutoFilter property is an object of the AutoFilter class, which provides the Range property for specifying the range of cells that make up a heading row.
 An autofilter is applied to the range of cells that is the heading row.

 In each worksheet, you can only specify one filter range.
-This is limited by Microsoft Excel.
+This limitation is imposed by Microsoft Excel.
 For custom data filtering, use the AutoFilter.Custom method.

 In the example given below, we have created the same AutoFilter using Aspose.Cells for JavaScript via C++ as we created using Microsoft Excel in the above section.